MuhammadMajiid/UART/README.md

 **Education**: *Electronics and communication department, Senior-1 student.*

-**College**: *Faculty of engineering, Alexandria university, Egypt.*
+**College**: *Faculty of Engineering, Alexandria university, Egypt.*

-**Brief info.**: *Interested in Digital IC Design and Verfication, seeking any chance to enhance my knowledge and empower my skills.*
+**Brief info.**: *Interested in Digital IC Design and Verification, seeking any chance to enhance my knowledge and empower my skills.*

 #### About the project

-*Implemented a full UART using Verilog HDL from scratch, considering all the RTL guidlines and clean code best practices.
-Wrote a test bench for each module and for the top modules, used ModelSim to run the simulation.*
+*Implemented a full UART using Verilog HDL from scratch, considering all the RTL guidelines and clean code best practices.
+Wrote a test bench for each module and the top modules, and used ModelSim to run the simulation.*